GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 • **Bob and Weave**.
 When an attack against you fails, you may use your reaction to spend any number of luck points.
 You may move a number of feet equal to the luck spent this way +1.
 This movement does not have to cause brawling/trampling.

 • **Grand Feat**.
-When performing a check or save, you may choose to roll 2d8 + your heroism + your attribute bonus.
+When performing a check or save, you may choose to roll 2d8 + your heroism in place of the 3d6.
 You must perform a rest before doing so again.